Julie Hauser '15

 What she liked most were the small classes and the fact that many Oakton professors had real career experiences before teaching.
 “Unlike high school and other colleges, where your instructors went to school to become instructors, most at Oakton have been professionals in the fields that they teach.
 Real-life examples from their careers make the dry material in textbooks a lot more interesting.”

-Julie buckled down and excelled at courses that required critical thinking and problem solving.
+Hauser buckled down and excelled at courses that required critical thinking and problem solving.
 She decided to take an accounting course because her mom is an accountant, and soon discovered that she too had a talent for it.

 Her accounting professor, Leslie Van Wolvelear, was influential in her success.
 “She made it easy because she related the content to her own experiences.
 She helped me see that it wasn’t about numbers so much as about solving complex problems for people and their businesses.”

-After two years at Oakton, Julie was accepted into the Department of Accounting at the University of Illinois at Chicago and after a year there, she earned a prestigious internship at Ernst and Young LLP (EY).
+After two years at Oakton, Hauser was accepted into the Department of Accounting at the University of Illinois at Chicago and after a year there, she earned a prestigious internship at Ernst and Young LLP (EY).